-At our latest breakfast seminar “Business Value through Design” we took the opportunity to try and find out the state of innovation in Stockholm.
+At our breakfast seminar “Business Value through Design” we took the opportunity to find out the state of innovation in Stockholm.
 After all, the city was ranked as the most innovative region in the EU in 2017.
-Over 120 people from diverse roles at small and large and public and private organisations, took part in the survey.
+Over 120 people from diverse roles at small and large and public and private organisations took part in the survey.
 Since they were at the breakfast seminar we can assume they are interested in using design methodologies to create business value.
 Here are the results.

 Here’s how participants answered the survey

 Innovation is an uncertain business, if it weren’t then businesses would always thrive.
 Experimentation is a key ingredient in innovation, whether it’s trying out a new internal accounting process or developing a new digital solution for customers.
 If you build a safe environment in which people feel they can fail, learn and move on, you will be rewarded.
 Staff will be happier, more daring and will learn more.
 Ultimately, you should see more realisable innovative ideas.

 75% of participants said it is OK to fail, learn and move on at their companies.
 Organisations in Stockholm seem to excel at creating safe environments for employees.

 Is this a challenge in your company?
 Check out the Daresay Teamwork kit.
 A handbook with tools and methods to help you create efficient teams and the type of work environment that is crucial for innovation to happen.

 Too often, the innovative process is left to likeminded people.
 But when you bring diversity into a team in the form of different roles, backgrounds and experiences, ideation can blossom.
 Joan from accounting won’t think the same way as Jim from marketing, and Josh from HR won’t think the same way as Jill from sales, but together they may have some radical ideas that your innovation department would never think of.
 As designers we can give them the tools to explore and ideate.